 In July of 2009, OLGA®/OLG-Anon (On-Line Gamers Anonymous) World Services, Inc. obtained the 501(c)(3) Non-Profit corporate status.
 All donations are tax deductible.
 To make a donation to our community, please Donate Here.
 Without your support, we will not be here.

-Our website is staffed by many people, who at one time or another have considered themselves excessive gamers or have had their lives directly affected by an excessive gamer:
+Our organization is staffed by many people, who at one time or another have considered themselves excessive gamers or have had their lives affected by an excessive gamer:

 Liz Woolley Founder